England & Wales

 london TO Chester

-Includes 5 UNESCO World Heritage Sites, 3 National Parks and 2 UNESCO Geoparks
+Includes 4 World Heritage Sites, 3 UNESCO Global Geoparks, 2 National Parks

 Exclusive small group tour, number of participants : 4 - 8

-Includes: Bed and Breakfast accommodation, transportation, geological guiding and all castle and geosite entrance fees.
+Includes: Bed and Breakfast accommodation, transportation, geological guiding and all entrance fees.

 Prices are per person, based on 2 people sharing a room.
 Single supplement applies - please make contact for details.

 Britain is one of the world's most geodiverse destinations, where is possible to see rocks of almost every geological time period.
 It is no wonder that the foundations of geological science were built here.
 Whilst the Highland Controversy raged in Scotland, the Devonian Controversy raged in England, leading to the naming of the Devonian Period.
 In addition, Wales not only lends its name to the Cambrian period, but also the Ordovician and Silurian periods too!
 On this special trip you will have the chance to search for Jurassic fossils in Lyme Regis and Ordovician trilobites in Wales, you will see Jurassic and Triassic dinosaur trackways, you will descend a coal mine and a prehistoric copper mine, and you'll even take a train ride to the summit of Wales's highest mountain.
 As well as all of this, you will also be able to walk behind South Wales's highest waterfall, wonder at the oldest tree in Europe, touch rocks that were formed in a subduction zone and visit many places whose names are now known throughout the world as geological periods of time.

 Permian aged fossilised sand dunesat Dawlish in Devon (Day 3)